Naga people: Art

-The Naga people love colour as is evident in the shawls designed and woven by women, and in the headgear that both sexes design.
+The Naga people love colour, as is evident in the shawls designed and woven by women, and in the headgear that both sexes design.
 Clothing patterns are traditional to each group, and the cloths are woven by the women.
-They use beads in variety, profusion and complexity in their jewelry, along with a wide range of materials including glass, shell, stone, teeth or tusk, claws, horns, metal, bone, wood, seeds, hair, and fibre.
+They use beads in variety, profusion and complexity in their jewellery, along with a wide range of materials including glass, shell, stone, teeth or tusk, claws, horns, metal, bone, wood, seeds, hair, and fibre.

-According to Dr. Verrier Elwin, these groups made all the goods they used, as was once common in many traditional societies: "they have made their own cloth, their own hats and rain-coats; they have prepared their own medicines, their own cooking-vessels, their own substitutes for crockery.".
+According to Dr. Verrier Elwin, these groups made all the goods they used, as was once common in many traditional societies:

 Craftwork includes the making of baskets, weaving of cloth, wood carving, pottery, metalwork, jewellery-making and bead-work.

-Weaving of colorful woolen and cotton shawls is a central activity for women of all Nagas.
+Weaving of colourful woolen and cotton shawls is a central activity for women of all Nagas.
 One of the common features of Naga shawls is that three pieces are woven separately and stitched together.
-Weaving is an intricate and time consuming work and each shawl takes at least a few days to complete.
+Weaving is an intricate and time-consuming work and each shawl takes at least a few days to complete.
 Designs for shawls and wraparound garments (commonly called mekhala) are different for men and women.

 Among many groups the design of the shawl denotes the social status of the wearer.
 Some of the more known shawls include Tsüngkotepsü and Rongsü of the Aos; Sütam, Ethasü, Longpensü of the Lothas; Süpong of the Sangtams, Rongkhim and Tsüngrem Khim of the Yimkhiungs; and the Angami Lohe shawls with thick embroidered animal motifs.

-Naga jewelry is an equally important part of identity, with the entire community wearing similar bead jewelry, specifically the necklace.
+Naga jewellery is an equally important part of identity, with the entire community wearing similar bead jewellery, specifically the necklace.

 The Indian Chamber of Commerce has filed an application seeking registration of traditional Naga shawls made in Nagaland with the Geographical Registry of India for Geographical Indication.

 Cuisine

-Naga cuisine is characterized by smoked and fermented foods.
+Naga cuisine is characterised by smoked and fermented foods.